Admissions Frequently Asked Questions

 Q: Am I required to submit GRE scores?

-A: The GRE will not be accepted for applications received during the period September 2020-June 2021.
+A: The GRE will not be accepted for applications received during the period September 2021-June 2022.
 We ask that you do not submit or reference GRE scores in your application, as they will not be considered.
-The GRE requirement for future years in under consideration by the department, and an update will be posted on our website by May 31, 2021.
+(Updated May 2021)

 Q: I have submitted all of my application materials.
 Why does my checklist still say my application is not complete?